henrygambles/Swonzo/README.md

 Swonzo was never explicitly devleoped for public use (Monzo states at the top of its API documentation that the "Monzo Developer API is not suitable for building public applications") - though I was keen to make Swonzo capable of handling data from any Monzo account.

+I really enjoyed and learnt a lot from building Swonzo...

 **UX**

 When I started building Swonzo - I didn't think it would be nessecary to persist data within the app using a database or otherise, as it only took about 20 seconds to load & render a user's entire transaction history.
 Instead, I placed relevent loading animations in the Home, Maps, & Transactions Tab - letting the user know that Swonzo was loading their data.

-Whilst animations which keep the user informed of what is happening behind the scenes whilst they wait are a good way to account for this - I found that in the context of mobile applications - any wait-time <10 seconds tends to frustrate the user, and so I set out to fix this.
+Whilst animations which keep the user informed of what is happening behind the scenes whilst they wait are a good way to account for this - I found that in the context of mobile applications - any waiting time over 10 seconds tends to frustrate the user, and so I set out to fix this.

 **Login**